Bob-The-Seagull-King/trenchcrusadecompendium/src/resources/data/_documentation/data_structures/References/Glossary.md

 # Glossary

-Keywords and simple rules that are shown on hover.
+Keywords are simple rules that are shown on hover.

 ## Structure